-How to Monetize Google Maps on your Website with AdSense Ads - Digital Inspiration
+How to Monetize Google Maps on your Website with AdSense Ads

 You have been using Google AdSense ads to monetize the content of your website but did you know that you can also use the same AdSense program to also monetize any Google Maps that are embedded on your web pages.
 You can embed a Google Map and AdSense ads will be automatically served inside the map that will either be contextually relevant to the content of the page or targeted based on the location of the visitors.

-The Google Maps block embedded below contains a rectangular AdSense ad unit placed near the top-center area of the map.
+The Google Maps embedded on this page contains a rectangular AdSense ad unit placed near the top-center area of the map.
 Where Am I is another example of a website that embeds Google Maps with ads.

 <style>